 If you’ve visited any of these spots or others in the area, we’d love to know which ones you love!

 Anyone who’s visited Concord and Cabarrus County a few times will tell you that there’s always something going on here.
 That’s why you can come back at any time and find these things to do and even more.

 Here are a few prominent events that we know will convince you to get out and enjoy Concord and other spots in Cabarrus County:

 - Speedway Christmas (from November to January).
-By the way, this is one of the best kid-friendly events in North Carolina.
+By the way, this is one awesome kid-friendly event and among our favorite displays of Christmas lights in North Carolina.

 - Minor League Baseball Games at the Intimidators Stadium (from April to September).

 - Riverbend Farm Pumpkin Patch (October).
 Note: We also mentioned this in our guide to kid-friendly events in North Carolina.